Cosack Sputnik Floor Lamp

 Manufacturer: Gebrüder Cosack – Gecos, Neheim-Hüsten, Germany.

-Other versions: Also made in brass.
-Wall lamps, flush mounts, chandeliers and table lamps were produced.
+Other versions: This Cosack sputnik floor lamp exists in brass.
+Wall lamps, flush mounts, chandeliers and table lamps were also produced.

 After the Second World War Cosack pursued a modern direction.
 A best seller were copper lighting for restaurants.
 The company was declared bankrupt in 1984.